dokhare/Nexford-Ass2/README.md

 * The employee dictionary in Python is optimized for fast lookup.
 * The exported CSV files are automatically cleaned up after zipping.
 * R reads directly from the zip output without modifying it.
+* The R code uses tempdir() to avoid cluttering the project folder.
+* The dataset uploaded to this project folder contains fewer rows than the original due to GitHub’s file size limitations.
+The full dataset exceeded 25MB, which prevented it from being uploaded to the repository.

 ---